Lasfit 3″ LED Pod Lights – Install & Review & Overview on 3rd Gen Tacoma

 There are several manufacturers of automotive LEDs on the market right now, but that doesn’t mean there isn’t room for one more.
 It’s pretty clear Lasfit feels the same way, or they wouldn’t have expanded their product line to include their new 3″ LED Pods.

-Pod lights, or ditch lights as they are sometimes called, are auxiliary lights that are usually mounted where the A-pillar meets the hood of the Tacoma.
+Pod lights, or ditch lights as they are sometimes called, are auxiliary lights that are usually mounted where the A-pillar meets the hood.
 You could also mount them on your bumper, or even use them as reverse lights.
-They are meant to give you additional light output when your headlights and/or fog lights are lacking.
+They are meant to give you additional output when your headlights and/or fog lights are lacking.

-Sufficient light output cannot be understated.
-Whether you’re off-roading at night or in less-than-ideal conditions, or just cruising a dark road late at night, pod lights will give your factory lighting a boost to help you make it back to camp or home safely.
-There are also different light patterns to choose from to help meet your individual needs.
+Whether you’re off-roading at night or in less-than-ideal conditions, or just cruising a dark road late at night, pod lights will give your factory output a boost to help you make it back to camp or home safely.

 Find It Online